This Page Is Under Construction

 "Affectionately known as 'Priest' Kellogg, a scion of that sturdy stock which has given many distinguished men to the country, strong mentally, he held his people with a vigor ious hand." - Harry Conklin Smith

 "The saintly Ebenezer Kellogg always read his lengthy sermons.
 They were serious discourses, carefully setting forth the most important doctrines and duties of religion.
 The theology of the First Church was stern in theory and strict in practice.
 There were seasons of uncommon spiritual awakening and influence in the years 1772, 1782, 1800, 1809, 1815.
 The children respected him, and many called him 'father.'" - George Brooks

 There is no known portrait of Ebenezer Kellogg.

 Rev. Ebenezer Kellogg died on September 3, 1817 at the age of 81.
 He served as the church's minister until his death.

-He and his family were buried in the Old Burial Ground on Bamforth Road.
-The family was moved to the Maxwell plot at the Grove Street Cemetery in October 1936 by the decendents of the George Maxwell family, Kellogg descendants.
+He and his family were buried in the Old Burial Ground of North Bolton on Bamforth Road.
+The family was moved to the Maxwell plot at the Grove Hillt Cemetery in October 1936 by the decendents of the George Maxwell family, Kellogg descendants.

 Following is the inscription on the original stone erected in honor of Reverend Ebenezer Kellogg: